 The Safe and Sound Protocol (SSP) is an effective, brief intervention designed to increase one's sense of safety in the world by working directly with the physiology of the autonomic nervous system.
-The SSP was developed by Dr. Stephen Porges based on his Polyvagal Theory and 40 years of research investigating relationships between the autonomic nervous system and social-emotional processes.
+The SSP was developed by Dr. Stephen Porges based on 40 years of research investigating relationships between the autonomic nervous system and social-emotional processes.

 The SSP improves neural regulation by sequentially exercising the auditory system with specially processed music.